jberkus/community/events/2019/06-contributor-summit/README.md

 The Contributor Day will be held primarily in English, although one or two sessions may be in Chinese.

 ## Documentation Sprints

+The Documentation Sprints will be in Room 518 from 9:30am to 3:30pm.

 The Documentation Sprints are for community members who want to help the project by either writing original documentation, updating and improving our documentation, or by translating the existing documentation into Chinese and other languages.